 The Electric Vehicle Workplace Charging Grant provides workplaces up to $5,000 per Level 2 charging station.
 Grant recipients must complete installation within one year of executing a grant agreement with the New Jersey Department of Environmental Protection.
 Applications are accepted on a first-come, first-served basis until rebate funds are exhausted.

 The Alternative Fuels and Electric Vehicle Recharging Property Credit is available through December 31, 2017 and provides a tax credit of up to $5,000 for the purchase and installation of charging stations by businesses and corporations.

 The Clean Vehicle Infrastructure Program offers municipalities rebates of up to $8,000 for Level 2 electric vehicle charging ports and up to $32,000 per DC fast charger.
 Rebates shall not exceed $250,000 per facility.
-Applications for first-come, first-serve opportunity will be reviewed until funds are exhausted.
+Applications for first-come, first-served opportunity will be reviewed until funds are exhausted.

 The Alternative Fueling Infrastructure Tax Credit is a one-time income tax credit available through January 1, 2020 to corporations for up to 75% of the cost of an electric vehicle charging station project.
 Tax credits can be claimed on multiple properties although some restrictions apply.

 The Residential Alternative Fuel Vehicle Infrastructure Tax Credit is available through December 31, 2017 to homebuilders for 50% of the costs, up to $750 of EV charging equipment.